Brian Irvine (composer): Opera and orchestral works

 In 2014–2015 a series of five short operas, Things We Throw Away, was performed in 40 locations throughout the streets of Dublin and Belfast, and the animated orchestral children's oratorio Bluebottle was premiered by 500 singing children from Wicklow and the RTE National Symphony Orchestra at the Bord Gais Energy Theatre, Dublin.

 Recent orchestral works include a collaboration with poet Seamus Heaney, Praise Aloud the Trees (25’) for double orchestra and choir commissioned by BBC Radio 3 and the large-scale work for orchestra and violin A Mon Seul Desir, which was premiered by Darragh Morgan (violin) and RTE National Symphony Orchestra as part of the RTE featured composer series at the National Concert Hall, Dublin.

 In 2019, Least Like The Other, a one-act opera about the life of Rose Kennedy, premiered at the Black Box Theatre in Galway.
 The music was composed by Irvine, and the opera received a five-star review from the Irish Times.

 Awards and honours

 He has been nominated for four British Academy (ASCAP) Awards; his Welsh National Opera commission, The Tailors Daughter, won the award for Opera in 2008.
 He has also won the BBC Radio 3 Jazz Award, MCPS Joyce Dixey Award, Major Individual Artist Award (Arts Council of Northern Ireland) and the 2011 Irish Allianz Arts and Business Award for “best use of creativity in the community” for the community opera Shelter me form the Rain.

 In 2012 together with his Dumbworld collaborator he was appointed Northern Ireland's lead artist in the London 2012 Cultural Olympics and created NEST, a giant sonic sculptural installation created from 3000 collected objects donated from homes all over Northern Ireland, a symphony orchestra, and a 300-person community choir.

+Irvine received two Ivor Novello Award nominations at The Ivors Classical Awards 2023.
+Least Like The Other: Searching For Rosemary Kennedy and The Scorched Earth Trilogy both received nominations for Best Stage Work.
+Least Like The Other went on to win the award for Best Stage Work 2023.

+Irvine received an Ivor Novello Award nomination at The Ivors Classical Awards 2024.
+A Children's Guide to Anarchy (An Easterhouse Children's Manifesto) for ensemble and singers was nominated for Best Community and Participation Composition in association with ABRSM.